Awful story-telling, terrible mission design, wasted potential, numerous items locked behind loot boxes..it’s definitely Destiny 2 DLC.

 By the way, speaking of closed off, you can no longer play the Prestige Leviathan raid unless you own the expansion.
 On some level, I can understand Trials of the Nine and the Nightfall being locked since they could use DLC content in the future.
 But the Prestige Leviathan raid that’s been there since the launch of the game and seen no changes?
 Purely because the Power level has been raised?
 Also, the Heroic Strike playlist – something which shipped with the first Destiny and was missing in the sequel – also requires the DLC.
 How much more slimy can you get?

 Once you complete the campaign and Adventures, you can partake in Heroic Adventures.
 These are the same Adventures but with modifiers.
 I haven’t partaken in them since you need to be Power level 300 and I was no mood to revisit the horrifyingly dull Infinite Forest again, much less keep grinding for moderately better drops.
 Completing one unlocks access to the weapon forge for the various Vex-themed weapons.
-Again, though I haven’t unlocked any just yet, my understanding is that they’re just about collecting a “Lost Prophecy”, gathering some material and then depositing in the forge for a weapon.
+Again, though I haven’t unlocked any just yet, my understanding is that they’re just about gathering materials and then depositing in the forge for a weapon.
 If so, that’s just incredibly sad, especially when Destiny 1 had such memorable quests for weapons like No Time to Explain, Black Spindle, Sleeper Simulant, Gjallarhorn and whatnot.